diolan12/telkom-server/README.md

 ## Updating The Server

-   1. Open Command Prompt then run this command.
+   1. Open Command Prompt on project root directory then run this command.

       ```bat
       git pull